copernicus-mogley/zkav.club/README.md

 Empowering and amplifying the voices of our communities:

-- Audio and video recording/livestreaming for staged presentations or panels
+- Audiovisual recording and livestreaming for staged presentations and panels
 - Community-powered content creation studio for interviews, podcasts, stories, etc
 - Hype and interaction, plus audience audio/video tech support
 - Rebroadcasting to social networks, media and chat platforms